UK Labour chief woos voters, tackles critics amid govt woes - NewsBreak

 That sums up the dilemma for Labour leader Keir Starmer, who has struggled to break through to a largely indifferent public despite the many problems besetting Prime Minister Boris Johnson’s administration.

-Starmer sought to change that with a hefty speech at the party’s annual conference in the seaside English city of Brighton, arguing that Labour is “back in business” after a decade of election disappointments.
+Starmer sought to change that with a speech at the party’s annual conference, arguing that Labour is “back in business” after a decade of election disappointments.
 He argued that his personal story — a working-class lad who went to law school and became a public prosecutor — made him a better leader than posh, blustering Johnson, whom he dismissed as “a trickster who has performed his one trick.”

 “I don’t think Boris Johnson is a bad man,” Starmer said.
 “I think he is a trivial man.
 I think he’s a showman with nothing left to show.”